noseapp/noseapp/docs/app.rst

 Configuration
 -------------

-Use python module for configuration storage
+Use python module as configuration storage

 ::